ska-telescope/sdp-helmdeploy/docs/src/index.rst

-SDP Helm deployer
+SDP Helm Deployer
 =================

-This repository contains a set of packages for deploying a minimal SDP system capable of configuring and executing workflows.
+This Helm deployer is a prototype of a platform controller for SDP.
+It installs/updates/uninstalls Helm releases depending on information in the SDP configuration.

 .. toctree::
   :maxdepth: 1
-  :caption: Helm deployer

-  helm_deployer
+  api

 Indices and tables